眾生無邊誓願度

 Is the Wind Moving?
 Is the Banner Moving?
 Or Is Your Mind Moving?

-The koan spoken by the Sixth Patriarch in the Platform Sutra is about "neither the wind nor the banner moving, but the benevolent one's mind moving."
-This koan involves the movement of the external phenomena, the wind and the banner, and also involves the movement of the conscious mind.
-Moreover, it goes beyond that, involving the non-movement of the true mind, the eighth consciousness.
-Our deluded minds of the seven consciousnesses have grasping; when they attach to the appearances of objects, they can perceive the wind moving and the banner moving.
-As long as the sixth consciousness has seeing and feeling, it is moving.
-When the conscious mind moves, it perceives appearances; perceiving appearances, it grasps them.
-When the six sense faculties contact the six dusts, the eighth consciousness produces the six consciousnesses.
-The six consciousnesses then contact the six dusts, resulting in seeing, hearing, feeling, and knowing, and thus all things are known.
+The case mentioned by the Sixth Patriarch in the Altar Sutra, where it is said that it is not the wind moving nor the banner moving, but the mind of the benevolent one that moves.
+This case involves the movement of external phenomena like the wind and banner, as well as the movement of the conscious mind.
+Moreover, it goes beyond that to include the non-movement of the true mind, the eighth consciousness.
+Our deluded mind of the seventh consciousness clings and attaches to phenomenal appearances, enabling us to perceive the wind moving and the banner moving.
+As long as the sixth consciousness has seeing and sensory experiences, it is already moving.
+When the conscious mind moves, it perceives appearances, and upon perceiving appearances, it grasps them.
+When the six sense faculties contact the six sense objects, the eighth consciousness generates the six consciousnesses.
+The six consciousnesses, in turn, contact the six sense objects, giving rise to seeing, hearing, sensing, and knowing, thereby cognizing all matters.

-Therefore, where there is knowing, there is consciousness; where there is consciousness, it indicates that the mental faculty (manas) has grasped the six dusts, and all seven conscious minds are moving.
-If the mental faculty does not grasp, it does not wish to contact the dusts, and the eighth consciousness will not produce consciousnesses to perceive the six dusts.
-The heavier the grasping and attachment of the mental faculty, the more the six consciousnesses discriminate, and the less pure and tranquil the mind becomes.
-Yet, amidst all this movement of consciousness, the true mind, the eighth consciousness, remains utterly unmoving, constantly tranquil, still and unmoving.
-No matter how violently the wind blows, no matter how wildly the banner flaps, the true mind neither perceives nor knows, paying no heed whatsoever, not discriminating, not stirring thoughts, supremely serene.
-However, during that great movement of wind and banner, it is entirely possible to find the fundamentally unmoving true mind, the eighth consciousness; that depends on the individual's merit, virtue, concentration, and wisdom.
+Therefore, where there is knowing, there is consciousness.
+Where there is consciousness, it indicates that the mental faculty (manas) has clung to the six sense objects, and all seven conscious minds are in motion.
+If the mental faculty does not cling, it does not wish to contact sense objects, and the eighth consciousness will not generate consciousness to discriminate the six sense objects.
+The heavier the clinging and attachment of the mental faculty, the more the sixth consciousness discriminates, and the more unsettled the mind becomes.
+Amidst all this movement of consciousness, the true mind, the eighth consciousness, remains utterly unmoved, perpetually tranquil and serenely immobile.
+No matter how fiercely the wind blows or how wildly the banner flutters, the true mind neither perceives nor knows; it simply pays no heed, makes no discriminations, stirs no thoughts, abiding in profound stillness.
+Yet, in the midst of such vigorous movement of wind and banner, it is entirely possible to find the fundamentally unmoving true mind, the eighth consciousness—though this depends on the individual’s merit, virtue, meditative stability, and wisdom.

 ——Master Sheng-Ru's Teachings